Sam-Ayman/Python-Projects/README.md

 Thank you for your interest in contributing to my Python portfolio projects!
 At this time, I am not accepting direct contributions to this repository.
 However, if you have any suggestions or feedback, please feel free to open an issue or reach out to me.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code in this repository for personal and educational purposes.